Storage Share Newsletter 2016

 If you can’t make it on Thursday please call or email, and we’ll make arrangements to get you your share.

 WINTER STORE– MONDAYS — December 14, January 11, February 15, and maybe March 14.
 11am – 4pm.
-These days we’ll have a simple, small layout of veggies set out for you to purchase by the pound.
+Like last year, these days we’ll have a simple, small layout of veggies set out for you to purchase by the pound.
 We expect to be washing roots for wholesale in the barn and it will be tight quarters.
 In December we may have a few other crops, but probably just carrots, beets, parsnips and radishes.
 We will send out a reminder email.
 If you got this in an email you will get that reminder.
 The winter store is open to anyone — If you have family or friends who might be interested, have them email us and we’ll get them on the reminder list.
 If you can’t make it on those days, you’ll be able to pre-order by email and we’ll set it aside for you to pickup when you can.

 If you’d like us to store carrots for you we can.
 Give one of us your bag or partial bag, and we’ll put your name on it to store in the root cellar for you.
 You can then pick up your bag at one of the Monday winter stores.
 For example and most likely, you give us your 1 of your 2 10 lb carrot bags, and maybe put a few of the mixed roots in the bag, and we’ll give it back to you when you come and ask for it.
 Remember that our root cellar is too cold for potatoes, squash, sweet potatoes and onions — this will just work for carrots, beets, parsnips, turnips etc (most crops on the “mixed root” table.)